 As with most games of the era, the majority of the game's plot is contained within the instruction manual.
 Essentially, Doctor Robotnik is capturing all of the animals on Sonic's home of South Island to act as power sources for his robot army, and he desires the power of the six mystical Chaos Emeralds to help further his world domination plot.
 Sonic doesn't like the sound of this, and sets off to rescue his animal friends and collect the emeralds before Robotnik.

 In the game the player takes control of Sonic (the Hedgehog) who is tasked with preventing Doctor Ivo Robotnik - or Doctor Eggman in Japan - from taking all 6 Chaos Emeralds in order to rule South Island, by instead collecting them himself.
-Sonic travels through 21 acts, split into 7 zones with 3 acts each.
+Sonic travels through 19 acts, split into 6 zones with 3 acts each (plus a one-act Final Zone).
 At the end of the third act of each zone the player fights against Doctor Robotnik in one of his many vehicles.
 The twist is Sonic's ability to run at extreme speeds which allows him to go through levels with loops, springs, high falls, and extreme slopes; and he must avoid rows of sharp spikes, bottomless pits, enemies, and other obstacles.
 Sonic has two attack moves: a spinning jump and spinning roll, and he can use both of these to combat enemies, break through certain walls, and smash open power-ups.

 Gold rings are scattered around the map - similar, but quite different, to coins in Super Mario Bros.
 Collecting 100 rings gives the player an extra life - similar to how collecting 100 coins in Super Mario Bros. garners the player a 1up.
 Rings also act as a layer of protection against traps, as Sonic will drop all his rings upon coming into contact with a trap, only losing a life if he has no rings when it happens.